ansys/pymapdl/doc/source/getting_started/docker.rst

 You can now launch MAPDL directly from docker with a short script or directly from the command line.
-Since this image contains no license server, you must enter your license server IP address in the ``LICENSE_SERVER`` environment variable.
+Because this image contains no license server, you must enter your license server IP address in the ``LICENSE_SERVER`` environment variable.
 With that, you can launch MAPDL with:

 .. code::